Content-based Wake-up for Energy-efficient and Timely Top-k IoT Sensing Data Retrieval: Analysis

 In order to obtain the distribution of the number of successful data transmissions by the deadline under $p$-persistent \gls{csma}, we construct a two-dimensional Markov chain indexed by the time slot.
 Conditioned on the number of activated nodes $w$, the state space is defined as $\{(w,0), (w, 1), \ldots, (w, L-1), (w-1, 0), \ldots, (1, L-1), (0,0)\}$, where state $(m, l)$ represents the case where $m$ nodes have not completed their transmission, and the transmitting node(s) has been transmitting for $l$ slots.

 We now define the transition probability for the Markov chain.
 Let $P_{(m, l), (m^{'},l^{'})}$ be the transition probability from the state $(m, l)$ to state $(m^{'},l^{'})$.
 When the state is $(m, 0)$, $m = 1, 2, \ldots, w$, the channel is idle and $m$ nodes attempt to transmit their packets with probability $p$.
 If at least one node transmits its packet, the Markov chain transitions to state $(m,1)$.
-Thus, this transition probability can be defined as $P_{(m, 0), (m, 1)} = 1-(1-p)^m$, for $m \in \{1, 2, \ldots, w\}$.
+Thus, this transition probability for $m \in \{1, 2, \ldots, w\}$ can be defined as

 On the other hand, if none of the nodes transmits, the Markov chain remains in state $(m,0)$, which happens with probability $(1-p)^m$.
-In states $(m, l)$, $l = 1, \ldots, L-2$, the channel is busy, and $L-l$ slots remain of the current transmission, so the Markov chain transitions to state $(m, l+1)$ with a probability 1.
+In states $(m, l)$, $l = 1, \ldots, L-2$, the channel is busy, and $L-l$ slots remain of the current transmission, so the Markov chain transitions to state $(m, l+1)$ with probability~$1$.

 When the system state is ($m, L-1$), there are two possible Markov chain transitions.
 The first case is transiting to the state ($m-1, 0$), for which two conditions should be satisfied: (1) only a single node transmits data with probability $p$ while others suppress data with probability $1-p$, under the condition transmission event happens (i.e., at least one node transmits packet), and (2) its transmission succeeds without error.
-Then, the transition probability $P_{(m, L-1),(m-1, 0)}$, for $m \in \{1, \ldots, w\}$, is given as
+Then, the transition probability $P_{(m, L-1), (m-1, 0)}$, for $m \in \{1, \ldots, w\}$, is given as

 The second case is transiting to the state ($m, 0$), which happens if a collision occurs (i.e., more than two nodes transmit data simultaneously) under the condition that at least one node transmits data or when only one node transmits data, but it experiences a single packet error with probability $e_{c}$.
-This transmission failure probability is $P_{(m, L-1),(m, 0)}=1-P_{(m, L-1),(m-1, 0)}$, $\forall m \in \{1, \ldots, w\}$.
+This transmission failure probability is $P_{(m, L-1), (m, 0)}=1-P_{(m, L-1), (m-1, 0)}$, $\forall m \in \{1, \ldots, w\}$.
 Finally, state $(0, 0)$ is an absorbing state representing the event that all $w$ active users have successfully transmitted their measurement.

 Using the defined Markov chain, we can obtain the distribution of the number of successful transmissions by state evolution from the initial state distribution $\mathbf{\Phi}(0) = (1, 0, 0, \ldots, 0)$ as expressed below: